Preset Lua extension

 0xF0 0x00 0x21 0x45 0x01 0x0C script-source-code 0xF7

-A call to run an arbitrary Lua commands.
-This can be seen as an API endpoint for managing Electra One preset from external devices and applications.
+This is a call to execute arbitrary Lua commands, which can be viewed as an API endpoint for controlling Electra One presets from external devices and applications.

 0xF0 0x00 0x21 0x45 0x08 0x0D lua-command-text 0xF7

-The lua-command-text is free form sting containing Lua command to be executed.
-The maximum length is limited to 128 characters.
-It is recommended to call predefined functions.
+is a free-form string containing a Lua command to be executed, with a maximum length limited to 128 characters.
+It is advisable to use predefined functions whenever possible.

 # An example of the lua-command-text